Status pages

 Status badges

-Once your status page is created, you get access to a set of status badges that you can embed on your website or repository.
-These badges are a great way to show your users that your service is up and running, and can be accessed from your status page’s action menu.
+Once your status page is live, you get access to status badges you can proudly display on your website or repository.
+They’re a great way to show transparency and confidence in your service reliability.
+Access them through your status page’s action menu.

 Embed badges